 Nowadays couples plan their wedding together – you’re a team.
-Between the planning and booking, one of your treats as groom is giving a speech.
+Between searching for your wedding venue, planning and booking, one of your treats as the groom is giving a speech.
 Freaking out?
 Don’t be, you’re going to nail it!
-Read our carefully selected tips and give one helluva of speech:
+Read our carefully selected groom wedding speech writing tips and give one killer speech:

-2) You’re in a room filled with your nearest and dearest.
+5) Thank your guests: You’re in a room filled with your nearest and dearest.
 How about thanking them for attending, for their presents and for their support.
 It is also customary at this point, to mention those that couldn’t make it and read any notes, messages or funny quips from them.
 Remember, if your bride isn’t giving a speech, you are speaking for the both of you – as a married couple!

 Don’t feel that you have to be overly sentimental, just be genuine and sincere.
 As important as all the thanks are, this is the crucial part of your speech, make your new wife feel loved and appreciated!
 And obviously saying how beautiful she looks (or always looks!) will go down well.

-7) Lastly, you should thank the bridesmaids for supporting the bride and helping her before and throughout the day.
+10) Thank the bridal party: Lastly, you should thank the bridesmaids for supporting the bride and helping her before and throughout the day.
 This is what the groom traditionally ends his speech on.
 As a finale, you compliment them and pronounce a toast “To the Bridesmaids!”
 Then, sit back down and prepare yourself for the Best Man speech… (drumroll please).